Ask more from your rebrand

 When you decide your marketing message needs to be freshened and possibly changed, look to rebrand at the same time.
 The reason you should do this is because most brands are created as a result of what the company believed was the most important thing it could say about itself or its product.
 This was the wrong strategy then and it is still wrong today.

-Your brand message needs to convey to your target audience the single most emotionally intensive message it can to your target.
+Your brand message needs to convey to your target audience the single most emotionally intensive message it can.
 It must mirror back the aspirational goals of the target and position itself at the pinnacle of a switching trigger.
 This complex idea needs be conveyed simply.

 In this way, they are faced with a simple choice.
 Am I who I believe to be or am I just pretending?
 The value of your brand must be measured against this goal.
 Think about how powerful your brand marketing message would be if your advertising had this kind of BRAND power?

 Don’t settle for your agency’s best.
 Give it more to work with.
-Give it a rebranding message that demands that your target audience consider switching brand loyalties, inconveniencing themselves to own it and a willingness to pay more for it.
+Every rebrand demands that your target audience consider switching brand loyalties, inconveniencing themselves to own it and a willingness to pay more for it.